DLiNa/dlina.github.io/_posts/2015-06-21-Introducing-Our-Zwischenformat.md

 ...
 {% endhighlight %}

 The `<segment>`s represent the predefined structures of a drama, acts and scenes.
-Our script will extract the structure of segments and speakers from the full-text TEI files and write it into our *zwischendatenformat*.
+Our script will extract the structure of segments and speakers from the full-text TEI files and write it into our *zwischenformat*.
 The actual content of the speeches will be disregarded and is represented by the number of speech acts, words, lines, chars instead, each of which are summarised per occuring character identified via its `who` attribute.
-The result looks something like this:
+Now we're able to see at a glance how many words each character is contributing to a play, and we're able to do that for the whole Sydney corpus. *Stay tuned for a post on the greatest chatterboxes in German literature!* Anyhow, the result looks something like this:

 {% highlight xml %}
 <text>